 - (16) Given a prime number p, find the smallest positive integer n so that p divides $10^n 1$, or explain why there is no such integer n. - (a) Do this for all primes less than 15, and also for the primes 37, 41, 73, and 101. - (b) For each prime, compare the n you found with the number of repeating digits in the decimal representation of 1/p.
 Make a conjecture about what you notice.
-Provide a brief explanation of why your conjecture ought to be true. - (17) Explain 2.7 × 3.4 in two different ways.
+Provide a brief explanation of why your conjecture ought to be true. - (17) Explain the algorithm for multiplication of decimals in two different ways using 2.7 × 3.4 as an example.
 Be sure your explanations address two key questions: (i) Why can you almost ignore the decimal point and multiply as though the digits described whole numbers?
 And (ii) How do you know where to place the decimal point in the result?
 Here are some ideas: - Use behind the scenes algebra to explain why the digits in the 27×34 should be the same as the digits in the desired product 2.7×3.4 . - Convert the decimals to fractions, compute the product of the fractions, and then convert the result to a decimal. - Use the picture below to compute 2.7 × 3.4 with neither an algorithm nor a calculator.
 Explain your reasoning.

-- Explain why the above picture can also represent either 27 × 34.
-Explain the lengths and areas for both calculations. - (18) Explain 3.96 ÷ 2.4 in two different ways.
+- Explain why the above picture can also represent 27×34 .
+Explain the lengths and areas for both calculations. - (18) Explain the algorithm for division of decimals in two different ways using 3.96 ÷ 2.4 as an example.
 Be sure your explanations address two key questions: (i) Why can you almost ignore the decimal point and divide as though the digits described whole numbers?
 And (ii) How do you know where to place the decimal point in the result?
 Here are some ideas: - Use the measurement model of division to reason how many groups of size 2.4 are in 3.96.